mrezn/mrezn.github.io/index.md

 **Scheduling a rescue quad-copter With Arduino processor }, final project of Control automatic course.**

 **Design and manufacture of vibrating stand test} ,final project of Vibration  course.**

+## Academic Experience

+**2022-2023 Research Assistant in computer system Lab in computer engineering department at chosun university**

+**2020-2021 Research Assistant at the Institute for Research in Fundamental Sciences (IPM), School of Computer Science**

+**2017 Member of the executive staff of the Fluid-structure Interaction workshop (FSI)** *École polytechnique Université Paris-Saclay  and sharif university of technology(With certificate from  Center of excellence in Aerospace Systems of Sharif University*

+**2020 Teaching recurrent neural networks and NLP at Loop Academy**

+**2020 Teaching the basic concepts of artificial intelligence in the Scientific Association of the Faculty of Aerospace Engineering at Sharif University**

+**2018 Teaching assistant of Arduino laboratory**